 Schendel technicians are IPM Specialists who use information on the life cycles of pests and their interaction with the environment to minimize pest activity.
 We manage pest infestations and the damage they cause by utilizing the most economical means with the least possible impact on people, property and the environment.
 Schendel will only use the materials necessary to target the pest, eliminate the source and take care of your pest control problem.

 Schendel Pest Services Helps Local Businesses Achieve LEED Certification

 Schendel Pest Services’ IPM protocols are designed to support building owners seeking LEED certification.
 We realize that becoming a green building has environmental and economic benefits and can also improve the health and well being of our local communities.
 Green buildings:

 Conserve natural resources

 Architects, construction managers, engineers, facility managers, interior designers, landscape architects and real estate professionals all use LEED to help create sustainable sites while state and local governments across the country are adopting LEED for public-owned and public-funded buildings.
 Several federal agencies have LEED initiatives in place, as well.

 Schendel Pest has the experience to help your building earn LEED credits.
-Contact us today for more information on LEED certification in Topeka, Wichita, Oklahoma City and throughout Kansas, Missouri and the Midwest.
+Contact us today for more information on LEED certification.